azlux/log2ram/README.md

 rm -r log2ram-master
 ```

-For better performances, `RSYNC` is a recommended package.
+For better performances, `rsync` is a recommended package.

 **REBOOT** before installing anything else (for example `apache2`)